 Hear and resolve claims initiated by the Empowered Community with respect to matters reserved to the Empowered Community in the Articles of Incorporation or Bylaws.

-A request for reconsideration can be initiated, so as to oblige the Board of Directors to reconsider a recent decision or action/inaction by the ICANN Board or staff.
+A Request for Reconsideration can be initiated, so as to oblige the Board of Directors to reconsider a recent decision or action/inaction by the ICANN Board or staff.

-The escalation and enforcement processes for initiating a community IRP or a request for reconsideration are detailed in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement.
+The escalation and enforcement processes for initiating a community IRP or a Request for Reconsideration are detailed in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement.

 The Power to Reject ICANN Board Decisions Relating to Reviews of IANA Functions, including the Triggering of Any Post-Transition IANA Separation Process for the IANA Naming Functions